f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 Memory Sizing
 =============

 In general migrating form an iSeries to the equivalent rSeries model in the mid-range will mean either 1.3x or 2.6x more memory.
-For the high-end it will either be 2.x more memory, ro the same amount of memory (when comparing the 11600/11800).
+For the high-end it will either be 2.x more memory, or the same amount of memory (when comparing the 11600/11800).

 .. image:: images/rseries_performance_and_sizing/image34.png
   :width: 45%